 A low carb and Keto friendly version of stuffing with cubes of herbed bread and ground sausage making a perfect edition to your Thanksgiving feast!

 One thing to note, this is not the type of stuffing that you could patch a wall with!
 You know the kind I am talking about, right?!
-It’s more on the loose side, but the flavor is tremendous so it’s totally worth the effort!
+It's more on the loose side, but the flavor is tremendous so it's totally worth the effort!
+It is perfect served with this Slow Cooker Turkey Breast.

-What’s in Herb Sausage Keto Stuffing
+What's in Low Carb Stuffing

 - Almond Flour